target/lorri/README.md

    This will automatically install both the `lorri` command and `direnv` (both required for the next steps).

+   **Note**: There's [a known issue](https://github.com/target/lorri/issues/374 "nixpkgs `services.lorri` requires reboot for the user lorri.socket to appear") preventing the lorri daemon from starting automatically upon installation.
+   Until it's resolved, you'll have to reboot, or reload the user daemon by hand by running `systemctl --user daemon-reload`.

 2. **Install direnv.** Add `pkgs.direnv` to `environment.systemPackages` in
    your NixOS `configuration.nix` or to `home.packages` in your home-manager `home.nix`.